OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 Automated Decision-Making (ADM):
 : Automated decision-making is the process of making a decision by automated means without any human involvement.
 These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

-OETP Disclosure Format:
-: A machine-readable Disclosure with predefined structure, supplied in the JSON format.

 Validation:
 : A sequence of automated software-based checks to control validity and security elements in the OETP Disclosure.